Salomon Hydro 45 Belt Fully Reviewed for Quality

-Water is very important when running.
+Where do we start with the Salomon Hydro 45 Belt?
+Water is essential when running.
 Proper hydration is the key to not only getting the most out of a running session but to ensuring you avoid causing damage to your body in the process.
 Although the exact amount of water needed while exercising varies from person to person, a general guideline that has been outlined by medical professionals is to drink eight ounces for every 30 minutes of intense physical activity.
-In order to facilitate this hydration during a running session, many runners will carry a water bottle with them during their exercises.
+To facilitate this hydration during a running session, many runners will carry a water bottle with them during their exercises.
 However, this can become inconvenient in certain situations where a runner will want both hands free for balance or decreased air resistance.
-In order to mitigate these issues, manufacturers have designed accessories for runners that allow for easy storage of their water bottles while running.
+To mitigate these issues, manufacturers have designed accessories for runners that allow for secure storage of their water bottles while running.
 Salomon, makers of very popular trail running shoes, created the Hydro 45 belt for this very purpose.
-With a design focused on stability and easy access, a few additional benefits make this belt a terrific accessory for runners looking to properly maintain their fluid levels during their exercises.
+With a design focused on stability and easy access, a few additional benefits make this belt a terrific accessory for runners looking to maintain their fluid levels during their exercises correctly.

 - Angled water bottle pouch allows for easy access